 - Be given the reasons in writing if their application is unsuccessful

-- Be entitled to a right of appeal to the scheme administrator
+- Be entitled to a right of appeal to the scheme team

 What type of properties can be 'accredited'?

 All types of properties within PO1-PO6 areas of Portsmouth.
 From studio flats to large HMO properties, the scheme encourages all Landlords to get their property accredited.
 You could have long term tenants, housing benefits, professional sharers, families, or students we can tailor the advice that we give to meet your individual requirement.

 In order to become an accredited landlord you must include all of your rental properties which are within the above areas as part of your accreditation.
 There are basic standards which are required.
 If your property does not meet the below standards we can still work with you, so please contact [email protected] before submitting your application.